Light bulb illuminated with brain, symbolising innovation through artificial intelligence.

 Author: Dr. Kyrill Schmid

-AI is neither magic nor science fiction – but that is precisely what makes it so exciting.
-In this guide, you will learn what artificial intelligence really is and why it is currently receiving so much attention.
+Artificial intelligence – a technology that thinks and acts like a human being.
+It's neither magic nor science fiction – but that's exactly what makes it so exciting.
+In this guide, you'll learn what artificial intelligence really is and why it's getting so much attention right now.
 Curious?
 Then let's get started!

 What is AI?

-Basically, AI can be defined as follows: Artificial intelligence (AI) is a technology that aims to simulate human-like thinking and decision-making processes.
+Fundamentally, AI can be defined as follows: Artificial intelligence (AI) is a technology that aims to simulate human-like thinking and decision-making processes.

 But what does that mean in detail?